-Cause: Procedures were not in place to ensure the documentation maintained was sufficient to support the inclusion of the students in the SIMS report.
+Cause: Procedures were not in place to ensure the accuracy of the information reporting in the C04PR26 within the IDIS system.

-Effect: Over reporting of students in the SIMS report.
+Effect: Inaccurate reporting within the IDIS system.

-Repeat Finding: This finding is a repeat of a finding in the immediately prior year.
-Prior year finding number was 2017-001.
+Repeat Finding: The finding is a repeat of a finding in the immediately prior year.
+Prior year finding number was 2019-001.